thinhnh-vn/reserve/README.md

 ## phpMyReservation

 phpMyReservation is a web-based reservation system.
-It's based on HTML5, PHP and MySQL, and it's free and open source.
+It is based on HTML5, PHP and MySQL, and it is free and open source.

 It was originally written to replace the paper-based reservation system used to reserve a washing machine used by many people where I live.
 Since it has other potential uses, and can be useful to others, I decided to make it available here.